utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 ---
 title: "Create a form in Postman Flows"
-updated: 2023-08-02
+updated: 2023-08-15
 ---

-Forms in Postman Flows enable you to seamlessly gather user input and integrate it into your API-driven applications.
+_Forms_ in Postman Flows enable you to seamlessly gather user input and integrate it into your API-driven applications.
 With forms, you can create interactive and customizable experiences by collecting data from users through a variety of question types.
 For example, if you have a flow that gets the weather in a particular city, you could create a form where the user types in the name of the city.
 The flow runs after the user enters the information and selects **Submit**.
 Users' input can then be utilized to trigger API requests, perform data manipulation, or generate dynamic outputs.

 <img alt="Forms in Postman Flows" src="https://assets.postman.com/postman-docs/v10/flows-form-hero-v10.jpg" width="500px">